 This model provides no private access between your VPC and the campus network, all connectivity will traverse the public internet.
 You may use whatever private addressing scheme you want for your VPCs, and public connectivity will be via AWS provided IP addresses.
 There is no security inspection/protection between your resources and the internet.

-This model has the advantages of scale and reliability, you are not dependent on the UMD campus network, and can allocate as large or as small a VPC as AWS will allow.
+This model has the advantages of being able to allocate as large or as small a VPC as AWS will allow.
 You can also set up the VPCs without the assistance of DIT.

 This model has the disadvantage that there is no private connectivity to campus (such as to access on-campus databases), and no security protections are provided by DIT.